H-1B Lottery Reform: How the Beneficiary-Centric System Affects Your Green Card Planning

 Key Takeaways

-- The FY2024 H-1B lottery received approximately 758,000 registrations, of which about 408,000 (54%) involved multiple/fraudulent registrations
+- FY2024 H-1B lottery received approximately 758,000 registrations, of which about 408,000 (54%) involved multiple/fraudulent registrations

-Historical Problems with the H-1B Lottery #
+The Historical Problem with the H-1B Lottery #

-| Fiscal Year | Registrations | Selection Rate (approx.) | Notes |
+| Fiscal Year | Registration Count | Selection Rate (approx.) | Notes |

 |---|---|---|---|